5 Fashion Brands To Follow In 2021

-In its 2020 Year in Review, shopping platform Lyst reviewed the searches, views, and sales of 100 million shoppers to show us not only how the cards fell this year, but where the sartorial stars are headed for 2021.
+In its 2020 Year in Review, shopping platform Lyst has reviewed the searches, views and sales of 100 million shoppers to show us not only how the cards fell this year but where the sartorial stars are headed for 2021.
 Through exciting design and demands for institutional change, the five brands ahead are proving that there's hope for the industry yet.

 From Johannesburg to Milan, New York to New Zealand, click through to meet the labels to watch in 2021.